 The Teacher Community lets you share resources and teaching strategies with fellow educators.

 The Classroom Resources page provides a diverse selection of supplemental materials, including lesson plans and teaching strategies, from the College Board and your AP colleagues.

 The AP Spanish Literature and Culture Student page has valuable information and resources for your students.

 College Board Store

-- September–December 2012: One-day Professional Development Workshops are offered for AP Spanish Literature and Culture.
+Meet the current Development Committee for AP Spanish Literature and Culture.